Deadly Power: Plot summary

-Deadly Power is a scenario for character levels 6-9 in which the adventurers must solve an ancient riddle to find some legendary golden seeds.
+Deadly Power is an adventure scenario intended for player characters of levels 6-9 who will need to figure out a riddle from ancient times so that they can locate the golden seeds of legend.

-In Deadly Power, two factions are at odds in the mining town of Shallotville, and they are both after the same prize.
-The prize is a box of magic seeds which are rumored to give the possessor unbelievable power.
-The warrior Mynor Yelad wants to recruit the player characters to retrieve the seeds, claiming they were intended for him by his father.
-However, current ruler Queen Enaj wants the player characters to bring the seeds to her so she can destroy them, and she swears that Mynor's intentions are thoroughly evil.
+Deadly Power is an adventure in which two factions compete for a prize in the mining town of Shallotville, a box of magical seeds purported to grant unbelievable power.
+The warrior Mynor Yelad wants the player characters to obtain the seeds, claiming his father intended him to have them.
+The ruler Queen Enaj wants the characters to get the seeds for her because she believes that Mynor will use them for evil so she wants to destroy them.

 Publication history

 Deadly Power was written by Laurel Nicholson and others, and was published by Mayfair Games in 1984 as a 40-page book.
 Deadly Power was designed by Laurel Nicholson, John Keefe, and Donald Nicholson.
-Deadly Power is one of Mayfair's Role Aids modules intended for Dungeons & Dragons or similar systems.
+Deadly Power is an adventure in the Role Aids line from Mayfair and was intended for use with Dungeons & Dragons or similar systems.